ProReNata/VueRestResource/README.md

 Param 1: _String_, name of the computed property the Vue instance will receive
 Param 2: _Object_, the resource Object
+Param 3: _String|Number_, the computed property, or prop, with/or the `id` of the object you want or the name of the instance value/property to observe.
-Param 3: _Function_, callback to transform the data from the store before providing it as the value of the computed property.
+Param 4: _Function_ (optional), callback to transform the data from the store before providing it as the value of the computed property.
 If you don't need it just pass `(data) => data`.
-Param 4: _String|Number_, the `id` of the object you want or the name of the instance value/property to observe.

 e.g.

 ```
 computed: {
-  ...asyncResourceGetter('firstUser', UserResource, (data) => data, 'myUserIdProp'),
+  ...asyncResourceGetter('currentUser', UserResource, 'this.myUserIdProp')
 },
 ```